Team AckoOct 14, 2022

 If you do not renew the policy within 90 days of the expiry date, the NCB stands nullified.

-NCB is not available with the two wheeler Third-Party Liability plan.
-This is only available with the Comprehensive Bike Insurance Policy.
+NCB is not available with the Third-Party Bike Insurance Plan.
+It is only available with the Comprehensive Bike Insurance Policy.

 Here are a few things to remember and understand about the No Claim Bonus (NCB) on bike insurance:

 The NCB is offered only with the Comprehensive Two-Wheeler Insurance Policy and not with the Third-Party Liability Plan.
 Ensure you choose the former to enjoy the discount of NCB.

-The NCB is awarded in the form of a discount by the insurance company for riding your bike safely and for not registering any claim during the policy period.
-Hence, make smart claims to ensure you can retain the NCB.
-This is especially useful when you have accumulated up to 50% discount by not raising claims for five consecutive years.
+The NCB is awarded in the form of a renewal discount by the insurance company for riding your bike safely and for not registering any claims during the policy period.
+Hence, avoid raising bike insurance claims for minor expenses to ensure NCB retention.

 You can transfer the NCB from your existing insurance policy to the new bike insurance when you sell the bike.
-The insurance company allows you to transfer the NCB to another insurance company by issuing the NCB Transfer Certificate.
+The insurance company allows you to transfer the NCB to another insurance company by issuing an NCB Transfer Certificate.